khyateed/Movie-Data-Analysis/README.md

 ## Project Review

 You have until the end of the week to present and submit your project.
 All students must complete all project deliverables and submit them by the end of the week to proceed to the next phase.
 The process for reviewing your project will depend on whether you passed the code challenge.
+You will receive a 1-5 score - a score of 3 or higher is considered passing.

 ### Passed Code Challenge: Check for Completion